photographyraptor/WhoCouldHaveSaidThat/README.md

-# Philosophicator
+# Who Could Have Said That

-Trained AI with philosophy books to conversate with you.
+Trained AI with books to answer a list of books and authors who could have said what you typed as input.

 ## Content

+-

 ## Installation